fuzzco/fuzznuxt/README.md

 #### prisImg

-Globally included in `plugins/bootstrap.js`.
 Filter function for Prismic images.
 Use, for example, with [super-image](https://github.com/fuzzco/super-image):

 `<super-image v-bind="prisImg(image)"/>`